 A successful installation will create devices labeled /dev/ttyx## (where x represents the ID selected during the mpi configuration).
 The adapter and port status can be confirmed with DPA:

 If the installation failed, a file called "typescript" will have been created in the directory you were in when you typed the "script" command.
-Please contact Technical Support by submitting an online support request and sending in the file.
+Please contact Technical Support by creating a case online and sending in the file.

 Last updated: Apr 01, 2019